open-compensation-token-license/license-token-website/wikisrc/smart-contracts-for-open-source-licensing.md

 2. **Choose a Blockchain**: Consider factors like security and scalability.
 Platforms like [Ethereum](https://ethereum.org/en/), [Hyperledger](https://www.hyperledger.org/), and [EOS](https://eos.io/) are viable options.
 3. **Integrate into Development**: Modify workflows to incorporate smart contracts without hampering productivity.
 4. **Educate Users**: Provide resources and training to facilitate a smooth transition from traditional methods.

+For insights into blockchain types, visit [Types of Blockchains](https://www.license-token.com/wiki/types-of-blockchains).

 ## Challenges and Considerations